ngalamac/react-redux-capstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can go ahead give a star to the repository.
+If you like this project you can go ahead and give a star to the repository.

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>